djocker/orocrm/README.md

 # OroCRM Community Edition Monolithic Image
-The image includes nginx with php-fpm and wrappers.
+The docker image includes nginx with php-fpm and wrappers.
 Mysql server and mail server will be provided by third party images.

 ## Usage